pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/PrimaryKeyedTables.md

 )
 ```

-### Selects, updates, upserts and deletions
+### Selects, updates, upserts, and deletions

-Primary keyed tables are also given special APIs for selecting, updating and deleting existing rows
+Primary-keyed tables are also given special APIs for selecting, updating and deleting existing rows
 in the table based on their primary key.
-For example, every primary keyed table is given a special
+For example, every primary-keyed table is given a special
 ``PrimaryKeyedTable/find(_:)`` static method for fetching a record by its primary key:

 @Row {